mathwanheda/wnba-analytics-capstone/sparks-fit-score/methodology.md

 This system better reflects modern WNBA usage, where **positional overlap and lineup fluidity** are common.
 Each player was tagged according to functional role, not traditional height-based designations.

-> **Example**: Jacy Sheldon’s fit as a low-usage off-ball guard was weighted more positively than a high-usage primary guard like Charisma Osborne, due to the Sparks’ existing ball-handlers and emphasis on spacing and defense.
+> **Example**: Aaliyah Edwards was classified as a big due to her interior finishing, defensive rebounding, and post presence, despite some face-up skill and mobility.
+She was evaluated in the same group as post-oriented players like Kamilla Cardoso and Mackenzie Holmes.

 ---